Skip to main content

 Monitoring Claim Adjudication

-Payers will evaluate the medical claim and determine whether it is valid and compliant and the provider's reimbursement amount through adjudication.
-The claim may be accepted, rejected, or denied.
-The provider will receive payment according to the insurer's agreements with an accepted claim.
+The provider will receive payment according to the insurer’s agreements with an accepted claim.
 A rejected claim contains errors and requires correction before resubmission.
-The payer refuses to reimburse the provider if a claim becomes denied.
+The payer refuses to reimburse the provider if a claim is denied.
 The medical billing specialist must notify the patient of a denied claim and that they owe the provider the non-reimbursed amount.
-In contrast, ask the patient if they have secondary insurance.

 Preparing a Patient Statement